kirick13/docs.md/source/pages/elements/parameters.md

 # Parameters

 `docs.md` was created to build an API documentation in the first place.
-Because of this, we have Parameters extension to Markdown.
+Because of this it has Parameters extension to Markdown.

 ## How it looks